haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 the type of results the process definition operates on, e.g.,

 {% highlight haskell %}
-let s' = poolServer :: ProcessDefinition (Pool String) in simplePool s s'
+let svr' = poolServer :: ProcessDefinition (Pool String) in simplePool s svr'
 {% endhighlight %}

 Defining tasks is as simple as making them remote-worthy: